 Post-Storm Impacts

 Hurricane Irma undoubtedly caused significant environmental damage as it passed through the lower Keys on September 10, 2017.
 This storm was the most consequential natural disaster since hurricane Wilma in 2005, which brought storm surges in excess of 9 feet to some areas of the Keys.
 In the case of Irma, the destruction was two-fold, with comparable storm surge to Wilma in addition to category 4 winds.
 Unfortunately, many of the preferred habitat sites that KMSs had been confirmed or discovered in were drastically altered.
 Whole dune ecosystems and the sand comprising the dunes themselves were removed by the high winds.
 Vegetation and litter were scoured from these areas by storm surges, which inundated even the highest dunes and replaced the diverse flora with mountainous piles of damp, rotting wrack.
 The level of habitat alteration is exemplified at the long beach site (Figure 21-22); what was once a robust beach berm ecosystem of various elevations and ecotones has been reduced to a planar field of uprooted trees and drying wrack.
-All foredune vegetation was wiped out; most of the trees forming the maritime hammock are uprooted, with just a small portion of the larger trees remaining.
+All fore-dune vegetation was wiped out; most of the trees forming the maritime hammock are uprooted, with just a small portion of the larger trees remaining.
 It is difficult to make projections on the recovery of the site, but even with revegetation, a fundamental habitat characteristic crucial to the KMS has undoubtedly been lost.
 Without the varying elevation to escape regular inundation by seasonal perigean tides, areas of well drained soils that support semi-fossorial species will most likely not be allowed to develop.

 Acknowledgements